amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-06-the-profiler.md

 One thing that got me excited is that [Superluminal](https://mastodon.gamedev.place/@rovarma/113194259676032577) is coming to Linux.
 Sounds like the next year could be the year of the Linux desktop!

 Well, it seems that all [the people](https://www.youtube.com/watch?v=WJVQLpGHB8g) who talked about profiling were right, it's really useful!
-And after years of using print statements to debug, I started to wonder?
+And after years of using print statements to debug, I started to wonder...
 Is this the time to learn how to actually use a debugger?.

-See you in the next adventure, The Debugger.
+See you in the next adventure, [The Debugger](https://amano.games/devlog/making-a-pinball-game-for-the-playdate-part-07-the-debugger).